turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 While you may have seen and used the browser's Developer Tools in module 1, we'd like you to step through this Udemy course on [Dev Tools](https://www.udemy.com/devtools-2017-the-basics-of-chrome-developer-tools/).
 Some of it may be review, but you may pick up some new tricks along the way!

-## Programming Paradigms

-There are several different strategies you can take when architecting your JavaScript code (called "paradigms").
-In mod 2, we'll be focusing on a pattern called "Object-Oriented Programming".
-Other paradigms you'll hear about are "Functional Programming" and "Procedural Programming".
-Read the following overviews on these paradigms:

-Don't worry if the intricacies of these paradigms are still confusing, but try to walk away with

 ## Coding: Refactor Mod 1 Projects
   - *rewrite long, nested if/else statements into [switch statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch)*
     - familiarize yourself with the syntax of switch statements